MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/byok-price-restrictions.md

 ---

-# BYOK pricing and restrictions
+# BYOK details

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), [Office 365](https://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf)*

-Organizations that have a subscription that includes Azure Information Protection can configure their Azure Information Protection tenant to use a customer-managed key (BYOK) and [log its usage](./log-analyze-usage.md).
+Organizations that have a subscription that includes Azure Information Protection can configure their Azure Information Protection tenant to use a customer-managed key (BYOK) and [log its usage](log-analyze-usage.md).

 The key must be stored in Azure Key Vault, which requires an Azure subscription.
 To use an HSM-protected key, you must use the Azure Key Vault Premium service tier.
 Using a key in Azure Key Vault incurs a monthly charge.
 For more information, see the [Azure Key Vault Pricing page](https://azure.microsoft.com/pricing/details/key-vault/).